 Language of Bodo Tribe

-.
+As far as the languages are concerned, Bodo tribal people speak Bodo language, which has been derived from famous Tibeto-Burmese language family.
 For writing, majority of these Bodo tribes of the primitive ages make use of the Roman script and Assamese script.
 As a recent phenomenon, this Bodo tribal community has taken up the Nagari script.
-There are also some eminent scholars who are of the opinion that the Bodo language has developed their indigenous script, which is popularly called Deodhai.
+There are also some eminent scholars who are of the opinion that the Bodo language</b> has developed their indigenous script, which is popularly called 'Deodhai'.

 Culture of Bodo Tribe